top of page

 • 3 min read

-This is a modular training system designed for the security industry.
-Its main part is the AVERT Foundations course, a two-day session that teaches how to interact with the public, understand public perception, show empathy, and respond to aggression versus crisis.
+A.V.E.R.T is a modular training system designed specifically for the security industry.
+Its main component is the AVERT Foundations course, a two-day session that teaches how to interact with the public, understand public perception, show empathy, and respond to aggression versus crisis.
 It also covers tactical skills and frameworks.
 Organizations can add “Booster Sessions” to customize training for different teams and adapt to changing needs.

 Nonviolent Crisis Intervention (CPI)